 Jenny invited children from Cobourg Primary School to attend the island launch and learn about the water birds.
 The children put their wishes in two lockboxes on the island on launch day.
 Dave Clark gave the kids a great educational talk about the waterfowl.
 Michael of TCV explained the islands to them.

 In the spring, when the water level goes down, TCV will also be here to do the bank work.
 Volunteers will be needed to work with TCV to stabilise and re-vegetate the lake bankside with additional soil and planting.

-The next step for the islands will be in the summer when Michael who is usually based at Lavender Pond in Rotherhithe will go out in his tiny boat again on Burgess Lake.
+The next step for the islands will be summer 2021 when Michael who is usually based at Lavender Pond in Rotherhithe will go out in his tiny boat again on Burgess Lake.
 He will remove the wildfowl protection netting which is currently around the islands to let the plants get established.
 Then the waterfowl will have easier access.